secretstartups/handbook/sales/field-communications/field-flash-newsletter/edition-2020-10-08/index.html.md

 *See the [Field Flash Newsletter handbook page](/handbook/sales/field-communications/field-flash-newsletter/) for more information about this newsletter.*

-*Archive: Edition 6, Description: September 2020 Field Flash*
+*Archive: Edition 7, Description: October 2020 Field Flash*